-- Reidentification and reconstruction attacks - Try claiming a prize from Aircloak for their Diffix Challenge - Try extracting user information from the Facebook or Google advertising interface - Memorization in machine learning - Vision models: to what extent can trained models be used to recover specific patches of their inputs? - Differential privacy in statistics: come up with improved private algorithms for statistical inference problems - Hierarchical models - Random graph models - Confidence intervals and other uncertainty estimates for DP algorithms - Differential privacy for causal inference - Differentially private optimization: improve the theoretical understanding of optimization on private data - Bounds for optimization of nonconvex functions under DP - Improved bounds for differentially private online learning - Improving accuracy by incorporating public data sources: take differentially private algorithms for some problem and explore how having some small amount of additional public data might help make the algorithm work better - Differential privacy and streaming algorithms: are there problems that can be solved privately and can be solved by small-space streaming algorithms, but not both at the same time? - Example: connected components in graphs under edge DP

-- Auditing differentially private algorithms: choose some specific implementation of a differentially private algorithm and "stress test" it, to see whether the theoretical privacy analysis hold for the real code, and how close the analysis is to being tight - Example: experiment with different DP algorithms using large values of eps (e.g. eps = 5) to see whether any realistic attacks are possible - Example: identify vulnerabilities arising from floating point arithmetic - The interplay between DP and other desiderata for learning and statistics: - Fairness - Robustness to adversarial examples - Robustness to training data poisoning - Robustness to outliers
+- · Reidentification and reconstruction attacks - Try extracting user information from (a mock-up of) the Facebook or Google advertising interface - Extend the study of reconstruction from Census data - Memorization in machine learning - How do LLM's memorize inputs? - Other types of models? - · Differential privacy in statistics: come up with improved private algorithms for statistical inference problems - Hierarchical models - Random graph models - Confidence intervals and other uncertainty estimates for DP algorithms - Differential privacy for causal inference - Differentially private optimization: improve the theoretical understanding of optimization on private data - Bounds for optimization of nonconvex functions under DP - Differentially private online learning - Improving accuracy by incorporating public data sources: take differentially private algorithms for some problem and explore how having some small amount of additional public data might help make the algorithm work better - Differential privacy and streaming algorithms: are there problems that can be solved privately and can be solved by small-space streaming algorithms, but not both at the same time? - Auditing differentially private algorithms: choose some specific implementation of a differentially private algorithm and "stress test" it, to see whether the theoretical privacy analysis hold for the real code, and how close the analysis is to being tight - Example: experiment with different DP algorithms using large values of eps (e.g. eps = 5) to see whether any realistic attacks are possible - Example: identify vulnerabilities arising from floating point arithmetic - The interplay between DP and other desiderata for learning and statistics: - Fairness - Robustness to adversarial examples - Robustness to training data poisoning - Robustness to outliers